ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 so this is the next best option in my opinion.

 Adding argument parsing logic for `--version` and `--help` is relatively
-straightforward: we do not have any single character command line switches, so option parsing can be handled with `strcmp` alone:
+straightforward: we do not have any single-character command line switches, so option parsing can be handled with `strcmp` alone:

 ```c